Resolution of the Borel-Kolmogorov Paradox via the Maximum Entropy Principle: Resolution of the Borel-Kolmogorov Paradox

 Although conditional expectation provides a rigorous method for defining conditional probabilities on null sets, it does not resolve the paradox.
 As shown in Section~\ref{subsec: probability theory do not lead to unicity of Bayes Rule}, this approach permits an infinite number of valid posterior distributions for the same conditioning set.

-Alternatively, \citet{jaynes_probability_2003}[15.7] and \citet{bungert_lion_2022}[2 and 4.2] proposed defining conditional probabilities for null events as limits of conditional probabilities for non-null events (see Section~\ref{sec:limit-process-proba-condi}).
+Alternatively, \citet{jaynes_probability_2003}[15.7] proposed defining conditional probabilities for null events as limits of conditional probabilities for non-null events (see Section~\ref{sec:limit-process-proba-condi}).
 However, the outcome of such limit procedures depends on how the approximating non-null events are chosen, and neither work offers a principled method for selecting these approximations.

-Consequently, the problem of identifying a unique posterior measure remains unresolved.
+\citet[Definition 1]{bungert_lion_2022} advocate for the use of a canonical formula.
+This formula can, in certain cases, be approximated as a limit involving conditional probabilities over enlarged sets.
+In \citep[Section 3.3]{bungert_lion_2022}, the authors provide conditions under which their canonical formula is equivalent to the limit of such conditional probability formulations.
+However, by promoting a unique canonical representation, their framework recovers formula \eqref{eq: uniform posterior on meridian} but excludes \eqref{eq: posterior on meridian}.
+Consequently, the problem of identifying each posterior measure based on rigorous mathematical criteria remains unresolved, see Appendix~\ref{sec:limit-process-proba-condi}.

 The key to understanding the Borel–Kolmogorov paradox lies in noting that, within measure theory, sets of null measure are indistinguishable.
 However, any extension of the classical conditional probability formula \eqref{def: conditional probability} to null events is expected to differentiate between such sets.
 Consequently, a definition of conditional probability based solely on measure-theoretic principles cannot satisfy this expectation.